rstudio/rmarkdown/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-Welcome to the rmarkdown GitHub repo!
+Welcome to the rmarkdown GitHub repo !

 We are always happy to hear feedback from our users.